metio/pasejo/tests/cmd/help/pasejo-store.md

-  decrypt           Decrypt a store and print its content list              List all available stores set-synchronizer  Sets the synchronizer for a store help              Print this message or the help of the given subcommand(s)
+  decrypt           Decrypt a store and print its content list              List all available stores set-synchronizer  Sets the synchronizer for a store sync              Synchronizes the store with its remote counterpart help              Print this message or the help of the given subcommand(s)

 Options: